Skip to main content

 System Organizer — Platform-wide content ownership

 System Organizers are responsible for content across the entire platform.
+They can:

 • Create and manage all content types